sid-the-loser/AICC/README.md

 ## Why are all of the `conversion_mode`s given random numbers?

 ![funny meme](https://i.kym-cdn.com/entries/icons/original/000/031/622/cover1.jpg)

+>I know, "meme funny!"
+But to be completely clear, I am planning on making this project more contribution-friendly.
+Right now, I feel like my code is a mess to read through and that everything works great but is hard to collaborate on.
+I will be fixing that at a later date.
+(No promises, but that'll probably happen on the 2.0.0 release of the project.)

 ## How do I run this in Python?